DaoCloud/DaoCloud-docs/docs/en/docs/skoala/quickstart/offline-upgrade.md

         ```

         1. Relative path to executing chart-syncer command, **not** the relative path between this YAML file and the offline package
-        2. Change to your image registry url
+        2. Change to your container registry url
-        3. Change to your image registry
+        3. Change to your container registry
         4. chart local path
-        5. Your image registry username
+        5. Your container registry username
         6. Your image vault password

 2. Run this command to sync the image.